oci-landing-zones/terraform-oci-modules-workloads/cis-compute-storage/README.md

 - **mount_target_name** &ndash; The mount target and export set name.
 - **availability_domain** &ndash; (Optional) The mount target availability domain.
 - **subnet_id** &ndash; (Optional) The mount target subnet.
 It defaults to *default_subnet_id* from *file_storage* if undefined.
 This attribute is overloaded.
 It can be assigned either a literal OCID or a reference (a key) to an OCID in *network_dependency* variable.
 See [External Dependencies](#ext-dep) for details.
+ - **network_security_groups** &ndash; (Optional) List of network security groups the mount target should be placed into.
+This attribute is overloaded.
+The list can contain literal Network Security Group OCIDs or references (keys) to Network Security Group OCIDs in *network_dependency* variable.
+See [External Dependencies](#ext-dep) for details.
+ - **hostname_label** &ndash; (Optional) The hostname for the mount target's IP address, used for DNS resolution.
+The value is the hostname portion of the private IP address's fully qualified domain name (FQDN).
 - **exports** &ndash; (Optional) List of exports, where each element refers to a file system, defined by *file_system_id* attribute.
 The following attributes are supported:
   - **path** &ndash; Export path.
   - **file_system_id** &ndash; The file system identifying key this mount target applies.